 Jackhammers (pneumatic drills)

 by Chris Woodford.
-Last updated: May 11, 2011.
+Last updated: December 11, 2021.

 Today, if you want to dig a hole in a hurry and there's a thick lump of concrete or asphalt in your way, you're most likely to use a jackhammer, also known as a pneumatic (air-powered) drill, rock drill, or pavement breaker.
 A strong and skilled road worker can swing a pickaxe 10 times a minute or more, but a jackhammer can pound the ground 150 times faster—that's 1500 times a minute!
 Pretty amazing, but how exactly does it work?

 You've probably never handled a jackhammer, but you use exactly the same technology every time you ride on a bicycle or travel by car.
 The rubber tires that carry you smoothly down the road are inflated with air, so the force of your weight pushing down is exactly balanced by the pressure of the air pushing you upward.
-Tires are an example of pneumatic technology, which means they use the force of air pressure.
+Tires are a simple example of pneumatic technology, which means they use the force of air pressure.
 (You may have heard of a similar technology called hydraulics that uses the force of liquid pressure.)

 You can't see air, but it's a surprising thing.
 It's a mixture of gases, mostly nitrogen and oxygen, with its molecules constantly zooming back and forth like angry bees.
 When air is trapped in a container, such as a bicycle tire, molecules of gas are repeatedly crashing into the rubber walls and bouncing back again.
 Each time one of these collisions happens, the molecules give a tiny push to the rubber.
 With millions of collisions happening all the time, the air exerts quite a pressure (defined as the force acting per unit of area) on the rubber—and that's what keeps the tire inflated.
 (The hotter the air is, the faster the gas molecules move, the more energetically they collide, and the more pressure they exert.
 That's why tires inflate more on hot days and after a long car journey.)